aemoncannon/ensime/README.md

 This project is actively community maintained, and we are very pleased to see contributions from new members.
 Please see the [Contributing](CONTRIBUTING.md) file for information on how to help out.

-If you are reporting a bug or feature request, please use the issue tracker associated with your text editor.
+If you are reporting a bug or feature request, please use the issue tracker associated with your preferred text editor.

 ------